 PHP money_format() Function Example Tutorial

-PHP money_format() Function Example Tutorial is today’s topic.
-The money_format() function returns the string formatted as the currency string.
+PHP money_format() is an inbuilt function that returns the string formatted as the currency string.
 The money_format() function inserts a formatted number where there is a percent (%) sign in the main string.
 PHP money_format() function is predefined function.
 It is used formats number as a currency string.
 It returns a formatted version of the number.
 The money_format() function does not work on the Windows platforms.

 The money_format() returns a formatted version of the number.
 The money_format() function wraps the C library function strfmon(), with a difference that this implementation converts only one number at a time.
 See the following syntax.